HankB/Linux_ZFS_Root/Debian/README.md

 ### Suggested

 Pick a settings file from the `.../testing` directoy and tailor it to fit your specifics.
+Some commands in the settings files will prepare the test environment (and should not be included for normal usage) and others configure the environment variables used to perform the installation.
+Some day these will be clearly identified.
 See also the files in `.../testing/obsolete`.
 Run the script using that.
 If necessary,modify the script itself.

 ### ENV variables